Urban Legend (film): Plot

-Natalie soon finds Paul and Brenda on campus.
+Natalie soon finds Paul and Brenda on campus, notifying them of Sasha's death.
 Paul, convinced of Wexler's complicity, escorts them away in his car.
 They stop at a gas station, and while Paul is inside, Natalie and Brenda find Wexler's mutilated body in the trunk.
 The two women flee through the woods back toward campus as Paul pursues them.
 They become separated, and Natalie flags down the university's janitor passing by in his truck.
 He picks her up, but the killer forces their car off the road, pursuing them in a separate vehicle.
 The crash kills the janitor, but Natalie leaves unscathed and flees on foot.

 While passing Stanley Hall, Natalie hears Brenda's screams from inside.
 In the building, she finds her friend's corpses, along with an apparently dead Brenda outstretched on a bed; however, Brenda knocks Natalie unconscious moments later.
 When Natalie awakens, Brenda reveals herself as the killer, enacting revenge for her fiancé and high school sweetheart David Evans, who died in the accident caused by Natalie and Michelle.
 Brenda attempts to remove Natalie's kidney, but is thwarted when Reese arrives and holds her at gunpoint.
-Brenda manages to stab Reese with a switchblade, and when Paul arrives, Natalie gains control of the gun and shoots Brenda, who falls out a window, before leaving with him to get help for Reese.
+Brenda manages to stab Reese with a switchblade, only wounding her while gaining her gun, and when Paul arrives, Reese shoots Brenda with her other gun, in which Natalie gains control of the gun and shoots Brenda, who falls out a window, before leaving with him to get help for Reese.
 As they drive away, the two discuss how this will later be an urban legend and all the facts will be misconstrued.
 Paul asks, "Well if this is an urban legend, where is the twist?"
 Brenda then appears in the back seat and attacks them with an axe.
 Paul crashes the car on a bridge, launching Brenda through the windshield and into the river below.

 Later, a group of students at a different university have recounted the events of Brenda's killing spree, during which they say that her body was never discovered.
 Most of them disbelieve the tale, except for one young woman, revealed to be Brenda, who claims that the story was incorrectly told, and begins explaining "how the story really goes".